 Raising animals for food requires massive amounts of land, food, energy, and water.
 The byproducts of animal agriculture pollute our air and waterways.
-By shunning animal products, vegetarians are de facto environmentalists.
+By shunning animal products, vegans are de facto environmentalists.

 Using Up Resources